asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 comments to code are not mutually exclusive.
 At some point developers started thinking that self documenting code meant that no comments should exist in the codebase.
-The original intent of self documenting code was to have meaningful comments not no comments.
+The original intent of self documenting code was to have meaningful comments.
+<br/><br/>

-However, the reality is that the vast majority of the comments found in code are completely unnecessary and actually detract from the readability of the software.
+The reality is that the vast majority of comments found in code are completely unnecessary and actually detract from the readability of the software.
 In fact, most comments are an indicator that there is something wrong with the code.
-Those types of comments are not the meaningful ones.
-And that's probably why some developers assume that every comment is an unnecessary evil and prefer codebases without any comments.
+<br/><br/>
 When shifting focus to meaningful comments developers begin to find better ways to describe the code and stop using comments as a crutch.
 As these meaningless comments get refactored out of the codebase eventually what's left is a codebase with very few comments.
-Those comments are the meaningful ones, the ones that actually help the developers working on the code in the future.

 ##Doubts?
 I certainly had my doubts about self documenting code.
 I went through college